sanit0x79/cryptoSuite/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Disclaimer
+Do NOT use the encryption methods for any protecting of data, just use it for educational purposes.
+I am NOT liable for any loss of data or any data landing in the wrong hands.

 ## Support

 If you encounter any issues or have any questions, please feel free to open an issue on GitHub or contact me at admin@logic-leap.net.